willindiana/5x7-1u-CMD-dactyl-manuform/README.md

 - Toggle for an extra inner column before the thumbcluster with (nrows-2) rows.
 - Toggle between using the default thumb cluster and mini thumb cluster designed by l4u.
 - Removable controller board / TRRS jack holder as a separate part.
 This holder is then friction fit into a cutout on the back wall of the case.
 Designed for common TRRS breakout boards.
-- Models for both pro-micro and elite-c holders.
+- Models for both pro-micro and elite-c holders in the [things/](things/) directory.

 ## Generate OpenSCAD and STL models